emmz3230/Routing-Controller-Doc/docs/More-Examples/Render-templates.md

 # Render templates

-If you are using server-side rendering you can render any template:
+When using server-side rendering, you can render any template:

 ```
 @Get("/users/:id")